knaaptime/seg_networks/paper/background.md

 @clark2015MultiscalarAnalysis

-## Homogenous Communities and Urban Design
+## Transportation and Social Interaction

 A long-recognized but understudied element of metropolitan segregation patterns is the role of transport networks, physical barriers, and other factors such as elevation or congestion that change